 Yes, providing you fulfil the programme's eligibility criteria.
-If you would like feedback on your previous application, please contact the Programme Manager, Catherine Capone.
+If you would like feedback on your previous application, please contact the Programme Manager, Milena Obradovic.

-The SME Leaders programme selection panel constitutes ten reviewers who agree to a confidentiality agreement before they join the panel.
+The Shott Scale Up Accelerator selection panel constitutes of twelve reviewers who agree to a confidentiality agreement before they join the panel.
 If they declare a conflict of interest with any applicants, they will not have access to that particular application.
 Members of the Enterprise Hub team will also be able to view the applications.
 Details of the applications will be kept confidential within the review process.

 You can sign up for alerts when we next open the programme here and select 'Support for SMEs'

 The Scale Up Accelerator is funded by BEIS and a private donor and does not constitute state aid.

 As we are a charity, the programme is completely free - we do not charge fees or take an equity stake.